 Walking around after dinner we thought there might have been twenty or so of these restaurant-containing buildings, each with a huge garish Chinese-character neon sign outside, and each with who knows how many separate restaurants accessible by elevator or stairs.

 The freshest seafood imaginable, an absolutely dazzling exotic selection, apparently effortless good-quality preparation, and lots of condiments, sauces, and vegetable accompaniment.
 What an unbelievable culinary adventure of discovery!
-And imagine if instead of turning down that alley, we had decided to hell with it and headed back to the hotel for a well-deserved beer.
+And imagine if instead of turning down that alley, we had decided to hell with it and headed back to the hotel for a well-deserved beer and had some more regular restaurant cantonese fare.

 The live seafood cost about C$40; preparation, beer and service another C$20.
 Probably an expensive night out for a lot of locals, but a pretty tidy bargain for us unless of course you start figuring on the flight, hotel, lost income, and all the rest of the financial downside of vacation.
 Don’t even think about it.